ansonj/stonks-cli/README.md

 ## Installation and setup

 1. Build and extract the executable.
 You can run the tool from Xcode itself (Cmd+R), but the output has colored text that only appears when running from a terminal.
+Also, Xcode adds some sqlite logging messages that I have not yet been able to prevent.
     1. Open the Xcode project.
     1. Choose Project > Archive.
     1. Open the Archives list if it doesn't open already (Window > Organizer, choose StonksCLI > Archives).